adamawalters/flashcard-app/README.md

 This is a web app that lets students and teachers create and update flashcards for use as a study tool.
 It is deployed [at this link](https://flashcard-app-wine-nine.vercel.app/). __Please note that the server may take a minute to boot up and this is why you may not see cards when you first load__.

 The front-end is created using React (leveraging React Router) and the flashcard data is stored in a JSON server.
-The front-end sends CRUD requests to the server to create, update, and delete decks and flashcards within the decs.
+The front-end sends CRUD requests to the server to create, update, and delete decks and flashcards within the decks.

 The styling utilizes CSS Bootstrap and some custom CSS.